Clicky

 Are dried blueberries as healthy as fresh?

-Benefits preserved in dried blueberries:
+Benefits of dried blueberries:

 • Antioxidants like anthocyanins and polyphenols remain largely intact through drying.
 These lower inflammation and disease risk.